Tools & More

 • Instructions:

-• Either search for a desired trip in the shapes file, or click with the left mouse button on the map – next to the displayed graph shapes, which are visible as blue lines on the map (example highlighted in yellow in the screenshot).
-All nearby trips are then displayed and you can select one by clicking on a blue button on the right (labelled with the trip ID) to highlight it visually on the map.
-In addition, details are displayed textually at the bottom right.
+• Either you search for the trip you want in the shapes file or left-click on the map next to the graph shapes, which are visible as blue lines on the map (example highlighted in yellow in the screenshot).
+All nearby trips are then displayed and you can select one by clicking on a blue button on the right-hand side (labeled with the trip ID) to visually highlight it on the map.
+In addition, details are displayed in text at the bottom right.

 SIRI SX Overview

-• With ?debug=1 at the end of the URL you can find more details.
-When searching for text, you have to enter an SBOID or SSTID (no full-text search)!
+• With ?debug=1 at the end of the URL there are more details.
+In the text search you have to enter a SBOID or SSTID (no full text search)!

-• Purpose: Displays the event information received in SIRI-SX format as a simple collection.
+• Purpose: Displays the event information incoming in SIRI-SX format as a simple listing.

 • Instructions: There is no special configuration (unless you set ?debug=1)